chand1012/chand1012/README.md

 <article class="post">
 <h1>3D Printing Is A Fun yet Rewarding Cruel Mistress.</h1>
 <div class="entry">
 <p>Ever since I was 8 or 9, the idea of 3D printing seemed amazing.
 Objects appearing right before your very eyes, with nothing more than a computer file and a roll of plastic.
-Now the 3D printer that I saw didnï¿½t really exists, as it was a piece of concept art from a book about technology I had bought at a Scholastic book fair, but when I saw it I thought it was science fiction.
+Now the 3D printer that I saw didn’t really exists, as it was a piece of concept art from a book about technology I had bought at a Scholastic book fair, but when I saw it I thought it was science fiction.
 An idea.
 Nothing more than a picture in a book and an idea.
-I had no idea that no only was it going on at that time, but I wouldnï¿½t have though that in the not-so-distant future I would be one of the many early adopters of the technology.</p>
+I had no idea that no only was it going on at that time, but I wouldn’t have though that in the not-so-distant future I would be one of the many early adopters of the technology.</p>
 </div>
 <a class="read-more" href="https://chand1012.dev/3dprintingintro/">Read More</a>
 </article>